BASS_RecordStart

 The sample data will generally arrive from the recording device in blocks rather than in a continuous stream.
 So when specifying a very short period between callbacks, some calls may be skipped due to there being no new data available since the last call.
 A loopback recording device will only deliver data while the corresponding output device is active.

-When not using a callback (proc = NULL), the recorded data is instead retrieved via BASS_ChannelGetData.
+When not using a callback function (RECORDPROC_NONE), the recorded data is instead retrieved via BASS_ChannelGetData.
 To keep latency at a minimum, the amount of data in the recording buffer should be monitored (also done via BASS_ChannelGetData, with the BASS_DATA_AVAILABLE flag) to check that there is not too much data; freshly recorded data will only be retrieved after the older data in the buffer is.

 The BASS_POS_END mode can be used with BASS_ChannelSetPosition to limit the length of a recording.

-When freq and/or chans is set to 0 for the device's current values, BASS_ChannelGetInfo can be used afterwards to find out what values are being used by the recording.
+The option of setting freq and/or chans to 0 for the device's current values depends on that information being available from BASS_RecordGetInfo.
+BASS_ChannelGetInfo can be used afterwards to find out what values are being used by the recording.

 Platform-specific